fire1ce/3os.org/docs/infrastructure/proxmox/windows-vm-configuration.md

 ### Load the VirtIO Drivers

-Browse to the VirtIO Disk find a foler called `viostor` and select the appropriate windows driver.
+Browse to the VirtIO Disk find a folder called `viostor` and select the appropriate windows driver.

 ![win-virtio-driver][win-virtio-driver-img]